nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Shows list of categories, and/or its items, or a specified category of items.

 Format:
-* `cat list`: shows list of all categories in the inventory.
+`cat list`shows list of all categories in the inventory.
 * `cat table`: shows table of all categories and all items in each category.

 Example of Usage & Expected Output: